kyosheek/vue-contact-book/README.md

 This is a pet project implementing a contact book with editable fields and values.

-All data stores in localStorage, so you can use it in your browser.
+All data stores in localStorage, so you can use it in (your browser)[https://ksh-vue-contact-book.herokuapp.com/].

 ## Key Features